CSUChico-CSCI340/CSCI440-Shell-Assignment/README.md

 * 10% - trace 16

 ## Hand In Instructions
 You should only have to change *tsh.c*.
+Make sure you add your name in a header comment at the top of the *tsh.c* file.
 You need to upload *tsh.c* to the [https://inginious.csuchico.edu/](https://inginious.csuchico.edu) page to mark your completion time.

 Good luck!